-And I would go even further and say that sustainability in all of its forms — fuel/CO2 reduction, compensation possibilities, weight reduction, etc. — will become a substantial competitive advantage for airlines.
+However, there are still airlines that consider sustainability as a necessary evil.
+From my perspective, they are missing a huge opportunity.
+I would go even that far and say that sustainability in all of its forms —fuel/CO2 reduction, compensation possibilities, weight reduction— can represent a substantial competitive advantage for airlines.

 Of course, some of them have started to implement measures (e. g. compensate your flight, sustainability websites, operational measures).

 From my perspective, this has the taste of some quick pills to cure the most substantial pain.
 However, I don’t have the impression that airlines are following a comprehensive approach to tackle that challenge.

 An indication that this topic hasn’t arrived in day-to-day operations at airlines is the lack of sustainability KPIs that are measured in real-time.
 An analysis we performed in 2019 came to the result that not a single sustainability KPI is contained in the list of most-used real-time KPIs.

 Sustainability KPIs — A Topic For Airline’s Annual Reports But Not For Day-To-Day Operations?

 When talking to airline representatives, sustainability KPIs seem to be relevant when it comes to annual reports.
 However, real-time monitoring isn’t a topic for most airlines.
 On the contrary, day-to-day operations still are determined by punctuality, stability, regularity.